 This article is an overview of the steps required to integrate ContractSafe with Active Directory (ADFS).
-In order to set this up, you must have Admin or Account Manager access on ContractSafe.
+In order to set this up, you must have Account Manager access or above in ContractSafe.

 1. Log into ContractSafe and go to Settings then click Settings.

 4. Click Generate and record this value for later use.